-However, new building work undertaken when the building is being altered needs to comply fully with the Building Code.
-The existing building should perform no worse than it did prior to the alterations taking place (Building Act section 112).
-The structural aspects of the existing building may therefore need to be upgraded if the building is undergoing a change of use (Building Act sections 114 and 115).
+However, new building work undertaken when the building is being altered needs to comply fully with the Building Act.
+The bottom line is that the building cannot have a lower standard of performance after alterations are completed than it had before.
+This requirement is set out in two places in the Act – Section 42A covers building work where a building consent is not required (under Schedule 1 of the Act).
+Section 112 applies where a consent is required.
+The structural aspects of the existing building may need to be upgraded if the building is undergoing a change of use (Building Act sections 114 and 115).

 In terms of the legislative framework, earthquake strengthening is considered the same as standard building work, and all the same building control processes apply.
 Generally, strengthening work will use a specific engineering design for each case.
 It is the responsibility of the building owner or designer to prove that all the requirements of the Building Code are met.
 This may be done in a number of ways, including using Verification Methods, peer review, physical tests or special analysis, for example.